-Addiction Treatment in Allentown, Pennsylvania
+Drug And Alcohol Addiction In Allentown, Pennsylvania

 Allentown, the third largest city in Pennsylvania, has some of the highest numbers of drug use and drug-related deaths in the United States.
 Pennsylvania is experiencing challenges in rising numbers of drug-related deaths.
-In 2015, the death rate for drug overdoses in Pennsylvania was 26 per 100,000 people, almost doubling from the previous year.

-Allentown’s Challenge with Addiction
+Allentown’s Challenge With Addiction

-Hope for Allentown, Pennsylvania
+Hope For Allentown, Pennsylvania

-Treating Drug Addiction in Allentown
+Treating Drug Addiction In Allentown